 A: The family engagement surveys are completed on an annual basis.
 The time may vary for some centres open 12 months as oppose to others open 10 months out of the year, but each centre should consider timing with factors such as:

 - When would be the best time for families to fill out and return the survey?

 - When would be the best time for families to have enough information to provide feedback?

 - The length of time it will take to compile the results

 - The results will be communicated to the families in time for them to notice areas strengthened/materials purchased

-Q: Will there be an updated version of the Parent Survey?
+Q: Will there be an updated version of the Family Engagement Survey?

-Q: Is there a French version of the parent survey available through QCCN?
+Q: Is there a French version of the Family Engagement Survey available through QCCN?

 Environmental Rating Scales

 Q: Do the Environmental Rating scales need to be done on every classroom or can we complete for each age group?
 Ex: 2 kinder rooms, but complete 1 rating scale